 The only part of the passage that might get you in trouble is if you should carry any such instrumentality or knife with intent to use it in a criminally negligent way.
 Obviously, carrying a knife for utilitarian purposes or self-defense is not a criminal act.

-Also note that it is illegal for anyone adjudicated mentally incompetent (or criminally insane), anyone with a felony criminal record, or anyone with a misdemeanor record of domestic violence to own a weapon in the state of Louisiana.
+Also note that it is illegal for anyone adjudicated mentally incompetent (or criminally crazy), anyone with a felony criminal record, or anyone with a misdemeanor record of domestic violence to own a weapon in the state of Louisiana.

 It is worth noting that anyone who has served their sentence and remained free of transgressions for 10 years since their release may petition the state to have their civil rights, including their right to own and carry weapons, restored.